 - Foster parents receive a monthly reimbursement for food, shelter, clothing, and recreation for each child.

 - Children in foster care are covered by Medicaid for both medical and dental care.

-- On-going training to enhance their knowledge and skills so they can provide the best possible care to meet the unique needs of foster children
+- On-going training to enhance their knowledge and skills so they can provide the best possible care to meet the unique needs of children in foster care.

-- Support and supervision from agency workers
+- Support and supervision from agency workers.

-Foster children can see any physician that accepts Medicaid.
+Children in foster care can see any physician that accepts Medicaid.

 Yes.
 We understand that foster parents need a social life of their own.
 Rules regarding babysitting will be shared with you in your pre-placement training.
 Click here for more information.

 Yes.
 Law prohibits foster parents from using any form of physical punishment.
 Positive discipline, combined with warmth and caring, should be used in educating the child to conform to the standards of your family and our society.
 You will be provided with many training opportunities in order to understand the most appropriate methods of discipline.